 I write to explore the questions that unsettle us.

 In my latest novel, The Falling, a woman plummets 34,000 feet—and survives, though survival is never as simple as it seems.
 In The Bears of Winter, a woman returns to her ramshackle hometown in remote Alaska to uncover secrets about her past, discovering the fallibility of memory.
-This story was finalized in an off-the-grid yurt one cold Alaskan winter.
-My first novel, The Long Thirst (rewritten from a female perspective), was born from months spent drifting across Northern India on a shoestring budget.
-It’s now a modern-day female Siddhartha story about a woman transporting her husband’s cryogenically frozen body across those arid plains.
+This story was partly written in an off-the-grid yurt one cold Alaskan winter.
+My first novel, The Long Thirst, was born from months spent drifting across Northern India on a shoestring budget.
+It’s a modern-day female Siddhartha story about a woman transporting her husband’s cryogenically frozen body across those arid plains.

-My stories are about seekers, often women who must find their strength—stories where the landscape is a force of its own (India, Alaska, Peru, The Pacific Northwest).
+My stories are about seekers, often women who must find their strength—stories where the landscape is a force of its own.
 At the heart of my work is the belief that even in our darkest moments, meaning can be forged, lost power can be reclaimed, and even when we are most unmoored, there is still something to tether us—if only we reach for it.

-My work received the Zola Award, Jean M. Auel Mainstream Novel (PNWA 2004); 1st runner-up for the William Faulkner/William Wisdom Award, novel-in-progress (2011);2nd place, Kay Snow Award (2007); and was a finalist for both the UNO and Faulkner Awards (2020).
-In the pre-digital age, my shorter works appeared in Seattle, Aboard, Northwest Travel, The Rozella Review, Transitions Abroad, Mature Living, The Double Dealer, and more.
+My work has received the Zola Award, Jean M. Auel Mainstream Novel, at the Pacific Northwest Writers Conference; 1st runner-up for the William Faulkner/William Wisdom Award, novel-in-progress; 2nd place for the Kay Snow Award, Willamette Writers Conference (Oregon); and was a finalist for the UNO Award.
+My shorter works have appeared in Seattle, Aboard, Northwest Travel, The Rozella Review, Transitions Abroad, Mature Living, The Double Dealer, and more.

-I love the natural world and am a flight attendant by trade—passions that keep me in motion, always collecting stories.
-When not traveling, I live near Seattle, Washington, with my partner, enjoying cooking, gardening, and the beautiful Pacific Northwest.
+I am a flight attendant by trade, which keeps me on the move, always collecting stories.
+When not traveling, I live on the shores of the Puget Sound with my partner and enjoy cooking, gardening, and exploring the bountiful Pacific Northwest.